urbanwildlifeinstitute/UWIN_tutorials/tutorials/Auto-logistic occupancy/auto-logistic.md

 aic_results
 ```

-It appears that the temporal model best explaines our data.
+It appears that the temporal model best explaines our data!
+Normally, we would only continue to examine and plot our best fit model, m3, but for training, we will walk through all the models.

 #### Model averaging
 It is possible to model average if AIC values are similar, however we recommend using this method with caution.